 - You’ll have to decide between washable acrylic paint and permanent acrylic paint.

 - Acrylic paint is commonly used on glass.
+This is one of the easy acrylic painting ideas

 - Do it in order to create a permanent piece of art, meaning they want it to last as long as possible.